1fish2/numba-test/observations.md

 4. Before JIT compilation, running the non-sparsified `arr[i,j] = k` functions is faster than the `np.array([...])` lambdas for small arrays (non-Jacobians) but slower for large arrays (Jacobians).
 5. After JIT compilation, all `arr[i,j] = k` functions (both sparsified `_sp` and non-sparsified) run approximately 4x faster than their `np.array([...])` counterparts (the upper case names, below).
 6. There is some internal caching happening in Numba that makes it hard to accurately measure compilation time.
 For example, tcs_rates, tcs_rates_sp and 2CS RATES all compile in around 850 ms when run in their own Python 3.8 interpreters.
 However, in the timings above, tcs_rates and 2CS RATES finish compiling in about 550 ms each.
 Accounting for this, all sparsified `arr[i,j] = k` functions compile more quickly than their `np.array([...])` counterparts.
+7. `variable_size.py` measures JIT compiling a simplistic function with the given number(s) of array-assignment lines, to see how JIT compilation time grows with the size of the function. `pyinstrument -r html src/variable_size.py 300` shows a very deep call stack.

+## time_numba.py

 ### Numba timings on Python 3.8.13 on macOS-13.6-x86_64-i386-64bit
 2CS RATES                   0.015978366999999993 ms, jitting 1,184.653908 ms, jitted 0.006510348099999996 ms, iterations to payoff 125,122